home-controller/homeauto_network/docs/DESIGN.md

 ## Current test circuit

 - Line pullup resistor = 1kΩ
-- IO pin to line resistor = 28Ω This to  protect the IO pin incase of line short etc.
+- IO pin to line resistor = 28Ω This to  protect the IO pin encase of line short etc.
 - [ ] TODO: There is a problem with backfeed trying to power the chip through the IO pin when a unit is turn off(unpowered), when using the ATmega328P(and most other chips).
 This means if one unit is off it pulls the line low all the time.
   - [ ] TODO: Add/Change the code to have the option to use 2 IO pins, 1 to read to line with a high enough resistor in line so it will not pull the line low when the unit is un-powered.
 And the other pin can be used when sending messages by pulling the line low through and transistor.
 N-Channel MOSFET or Opto etc.
   - [ ] TODO: While we are at it change the code so it can go high to pull the line low for an NPN transistor etc.